pichillilorenzo/JavaScriptEnhancements/README.md

 - Linux (64-bit)
 - Mac OS X

-### For Windows users

-For Windows support I will create a **degraded** mode without the use of **[TerminalView](https://github.com/Wramberg/TerminalView)** plugin these days, so **WATCH** the repository.
+- Windows (64-bit): released without the use of [TerminalView](https://github.com/Wramberg/TerminalView) plugin.
+For each feature (like also creating a project) will be used the `cmd.exe` shell (so during the creation of a project **don't close it** until it finishes!).
 Unfortunately the TerminalView plugin supports only **Linux-based OS** 😞 .
 Has someone any advice or idea about that?
 Is there something similar to the TerminalView plugin for Windows??
 Thanks!

 ## Dependencies